spoonboy-io/automation/python/update_node_types/when_deleted_70729/README.md

 be made, without them being made.
 When happy script is applying the expected updates set this to `False`.

 There is `debugMode=True` (line 22) which provides more verbose output about skipped images.

+Amend line 33 to a location which is writeable by Morpheus (NFS on a HA appliance)

 The `excludeNodeTypeList = [5, 333]` (line 43).
 Use this array to ignore any system node types with null virtual images If nulls are detected and they are not in this array, the cache will not be built.